-- A. Provide equipment and materials and do work necessary and construct or provide the following as indicated on the Drawings and as specified.
+- A. Provide equipment and materials, and do work necessary and construct or provide the following as indicated on the Drawings and as specified.
 Work shall include but shall not be limited to:

 - 1. Football Equipment:

 - a.
-Goal post system
+Goal Post System

-- b.
-Play clock support post padding

 - A. Shop Drawings:

 - 1. Show application to project.

+- B. Provide sealed structural drawings by the qualified professional engineer for goalpost footings.

-- B. Product Data: Submit manufacturer's product data and samples as noted for the following:
+- C. Product Data: Submit manufacturer's product data and samples as noted for the following:

-- 1. Football Goal Post System
+- 1. Goal Post System

-- 2. Play clock support post padding

-- C. Provide sealed structural drawings by the qualified professional engineer for goalpost footings.

 - A. Installer of outdoor sports equipment the playing field shall be the same Contractor.
-All installed equipment shall be under the supervision of Owner's groundskeeper. - B. Welding: Qualify procedures and personnel according to AWS D1.1, "Structural Welding Code-Steel," and AWS D1.3, "Structural Welding Code - Sheet Steel."
+All installed equipment shall be under the supervision of Owner's groundskeeper. - B. Welding: Qualify procedures and personnel according to AWS D1.1, "Structural Welding Code-Steel," and AWS D1.3, "Structural Welding Code Sheet Steel."